davey561/Two-Towers/README.md

  time, printing the best subset found).
 How would you implement `randomSubset`, a new `SubsetIterator` method that returns a random subset?
 (Describe your strategy.
 You do not need to actually implement it.)
    * I would still use a long variable to represent the temporary subset.
 But, instead of incrementing that variable to cover every possible subset, I would just randomly generate its value, between 0 and 2^63.
 But, if there is no easy way to generate a random long, I could instead generate one or two random ints, each between 0 and 2^31. to represent 62 binary digits at most.
-I would then read the ones and zeroes in the same manner as in TwoTowers.java.
+I would then read the ones and zeroes in the same manner as in TwoTowers.java, where they correspond to whether certain elements of the total set are included in the subset in question or not.